OpenMoonRay/openmoonray-docs/docs/developers-guide/arras/arras-client-api.md

 ```
 ## Alternative client configurations

-It is possible to move some work from the client into computations : either by extending the existing Moonray computations or adding new ones to the session.
+It is possible to move some work from the client into computations : either by extending the existing MoonRay computations or adding new ones to the session.
 For example, you could write a computation to translate from some other scene format to RDLB and place it before the dispatch node, or you could add a computation to translate from ProgressiveFrame format to a regular image or video format.
 There are a couple of reasons you might want to do this.
 If both the computations and scene data are in a cloud, then you may want to minimize data transfer between the cloud and client.
 Rather than loading the scene data into the client, you could send a much smaller "recipe" to construct the scene : the recipe would be evaluated by a computation running in the cloud  to produce the RDLB scene.
 You might want to add a computation to translate the render results into standard images if, for example, you want the client to run inside a web browser without writing C++ extensions.
 Of course this could result in a significant increase in data bandwidth from the session back to the client, and would probably not be practical unless the rendered images are relatively small or compressed.